Syllabus

 Late Policy

-• Assignments are due on the stated day on Blackboard (typically at 11:59 pm)
+• Assignments are due on the stated day on Brightspace (typically at 11:59 pm)

 • Students are given 5 “grace days” (self-granted extensions) which may be used for extra time without penalty